layeredapps/stripe-subscriptions/readme.md

     quantity=8
     action=increment|set

 The subscription item id can be found in `subscription.items.data` array, eg `subscription.items.data[0].id`.

-The API will return their usage object or throw an exception.
-You can view the exceptions in `api.txt` or the documentation website.
+You can include the users' subscription information in requests Dashboard makes to your server by adding the `x-subscriptions` proxy script in your `package.json` so this information is automatically sent to your application server.

 ### Customizing billing information entry

 You can adjust certain parts of the payment information collection with environment variables.

-Use `AUTOMATIC_BILLING_PROFILE_DESCRIPTION=true` to skip customers assigning a desciption to their profiles.
+Use `AUTOMATIC_BILLING_PROFILE_DESCRIPTION=true` to skip customers assigning a description to their profiles.

 Use `AUTOMATIC_BILLING_PROFILE_FULL_NAME=true` to use the full name from the user's profile which you can collect at registration.
 The user can update their profile to keep these matched.